Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 Alipay also has a Tour Card option, which gives you 90 days of paying on your phone while you’re visiting China.

 This involves a temporary Chinese bank account being set up for you, and there are top-up limits and fees.
-So, it’s more cumbersome than simply adding your card to Alipay.
+So, it’s more cumbersome than simply adding your bank or credit card to Alipay.

-Otherwise, your international debit card can be used for purchases at some places like large supermarkets.
+Otherwise, your international debit card can only be used for purchases at places like large supermarkets.

 Get the Alipay app here.